AmnonOwed/P5_CanTut_GeometryTexturesShaders/README.md

 ####GLSL_Heightmap
 Creating a heightmap through GLSL with separate color and displacement maps that can be changed in realtime.

+####GLSL_SphereDisplacement
+Displacing a sphere outwards through GLSL with separate color and displacement maps that can be changed in realtime.

 ####MultiTexturedSphereGLSL
 Applying a GLSL shader with multiple input textures to the TexturedSphere example.